Best American Express business credit cards

 Can I get an additional Amex credit card for my business?

 If you already have a business credit card from American Express, you can qualify for another one if you meet their eligibility criteria.
-With that being said, American Express is known for limiting consumers to four personal or business credit cards and 10 charge cards total.
+That being said, American Express is known for limiting consumers to four personal or business credit cards and 10 charge cards total.